adityasingh-lab/adityasingh-lab.github.io/_posts/2024-12-31-apim-client-cred-advance-scope-check.md

 ```
 {: file='advance-scope-check-property.xml'}

-> The `application-1` and `application-2` are the client app that we'd be creating in later in article.
+> The `application-1` and `application-2` are the client app that we'd be creating later in [Add Subscription](https://adityasingh-lab.github.io/posts/apim-client-cred-advance-scope-check/#step-4-add-subscription).
 {: .prompt-info }

 ### Step 2: _Add Scope Service URL and OAuth Scope in Native OAuth Provider_